Agile governance – does it help or hinder?

 When projects get closer to the go-live, the remaining scope can all become ‘required’ so there is no scope for flexibility in the product backlog which you had in the timebox backlog – how do you deal with having fixed date and quality but no flexibility in scope – all remaining features need to be delivered?

 I really like this question because I get this one a lot and I’m sorry to say that the only answer I have is that you are in a lot of trouble!
 There is no magic wand when you are in this situation.

 If you have been timeboxing correctly and using the correct feedback loops with your business representatives/customer, then you should not be getting bad news as late as this.
 It should have come a lot earlier.

 Agile and methods like DSDM are very much about ‘if you’re going to fail you need to fail fast’.
 When I am training and consulting, I always say to people that projects never go wrong at the end.
-They go wrong many, many weeks and months before that, it’s just that people wanted to look the other way.
+They go wrong many weeks and months before that.
+It’s just that people wanted to look the other way.
 Golden rule in the agile workplace is never say ‘we’ll catch up’.

 agileKRC has helped shape agile thinking by leading the teams that developed AgilePM® and PRINCE2 Agile®.
 We take a practical, success-oriented approach.
 We begin by taking the time to listen and understand your needs, before offering our real-world experience and expert guidance.